kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 Write a function, `throw_dice(N, faces, total)`, that determines how many ways it is possible to throw `N` dice with some number of faces each to get a specific total.

 For example, `throw_dice(3, 6, 7)` should equal `15`.

+Problem 577 (Medium)

+This problem was asked by Dropbox.

+Given a list of words, determine whether the words can be chained to form a circle.
+A word `X` can be placed in front of another word `Y` in a circle if the last character of `X` is same as the first character of `Y`.

+For example, the words `['chair', 'height', 'racket', touch', 'tunic']` can form the following circle: `chair --> racket --> touch --> height --> tunic --> chair`.